bhogi7589/bs4-helper/README.md

 # bs4-helper

-This repository adds additional styleing properties to BS4 classes like .display-1,2,3,4.
+This repository adds additional styling properties to BS4 classes like .display-1,2,3,4.